-The research program is directly aligned with the NIDRR mission of improving the lives of individuals who experience traumatic brain injury their families and communities.
+The research program is directly aligned with the NIDILRR mission of improving the lives of individuals who experience traumatic brain injury their families and communities.
 Mayo Clinic's Traumatic Brain Injury Model System Program creates and disseminates knowledge about the natural course of recovery, rehabilitation treatment and outcomes.

 The goal is to study the course of long-term recovery after TBI, as well as to develop, provide and evaluate innovative services that address identified needs for coordination and community reintegration.
 Services are provided along the continuum of care.
 They include: